 |Soil Type||Fertile sandy loam, well-drained, acidic to alkaline|

 How to Grow Yellow Birch

 Because of its unusually wide canopy, choosing a suitable location is of paramount importance when planting this tree.
-Its canopy can get up to fifty feet wide, so give it plenty of room.
-The bright yellow and golden leaves on display in autumn would be a stunning accompaniment to other trees that get bright in autumn, like Japanese maples, sweetgum trees, bronze maples, or red oaks.
+Its canopy can extend to fifty feet wide, so give it plenty of room.
+The bright yellow and golden leaves on display in autumn are a stunning accompaniment to other trees that get bright in autumn, like Japanese maples, sweetgum trees, bronze maples, and red oaks.

-The Yellow Birch can be grown in soil that has a wide-ranging pH, and while it tends to prefer slightly acidic soil, it tolerates alkaline soil just fine.
+The Yellow Birch will grow in soil with a wide-ranging pH, and while it tends to prefer slightly acidic soil, it tolerates alkaline soil just fine.
 The soil should be rich and well-drained, though.
 A sandy loam is ideal, but like other birch trees, the Yellow Birch is adaptable to varying soil conditions.

-Full sun is ideal for the Yellow Birch, but if grown in a woodland landscape, or near buildings, it can handle partial shade also.
-The seedlings will not germinate in full shade.
+Full sun is ideal, but if grown in a woodland landscape, or near buildings, it can handle partial shade.
+Seedlings will not germinate in full shade.

 The Yellow Birch doesn't have any special water needs beyond normal rainfall.
 In times of drought, however, it will benefit from a weekly deep watering at the roots.